diku-dk/staffeli/README.md

 tests using the `--no-verify` option.
 It is not recommended to commit without verifying, as the hook will only run `static_tests.py` if some Python files have changed.
-It is however, acceptable to push without verifying, as running these tests is a lengthy process, and requires certain privileges on our Canvas instance.
+It is however, acceptable to push without verifying, as running these tests can be a lengthy process, and we should have proper CI anyway.